In-Home Care vs Assisted Living Costs: Which Saves More in 2026?

 The choice between in-home care and assisted living isn’t just about preference-it’s a significant financial decision.
 In 2024, while assisted living averages $5,511 monthly for a private room, in-home care costs can climb to $6,481 per month for full-time care.
 These numbers tell only part of the story.
 When we factor in that home health aides charge…

-Home health care costs have jumped 75% since 2017.
-Assisted living rents rose about 30% in the same period.
-That gap is making families reconsider their options.
-Assisted living facilities bundle services like 24-hour care, meals, and activities into one monthly rate.
+Home health care costs have risen sharply in recent years, more quickly than assisted living rents in many markets.
+That shift is making families reconsider their options.
+Assisted living bundles services like 24-hour staffing, meals, and activities into one monthly rate.

 This guide compares in-home care and assisted living costs to help you figure out which option might work better for your situation and budget in 2025.
 We'll walk through hidden expenses and how costs differ by region.